Phuoctram2412/heartfailureprediction/README.md

 # 💓 Heart Failure Prediction

 ### A machine learning web application that predicts the likelihood of heart failure based on patient health data.
-Built with Python, Flask, and Machine Learning algorithms.
+Built with Python, Streamlit, and Machine Learning algorithms.

 # 📌 Features